istio/istio.io/content/en/docs/setup/additional-setup/external-controlplane/index.md

 ### Setup the external cluster

-Create the Istio configuration for `external_cluster`, using the default profile with the following ports on the ingress gateway to expose the external control plane:
+Create the configuration for the ingress gateway that exposes the external control plane ports to other clusters:

 {{< text bash >}}
 $ cat <<EOF > controlplane-gateway.yaml